New Zealand Sea Cadet Corps: Cadet members

-Interested personnel can join between the ages of 13 to 15 (or if attending the first year of high school) and can stay on without being promoted to the age of 18.
+Interested personnel can join between the ages of 13 and 15 (or if attending the first year of high school) and can stay on without being promoted to the age of 18.
 Senior Non-Commissioned Officers may serve until their 20th birthday.
 The exception is the sole school-based unit, as opposed to city or regional based units.
 Hamilton's Fraser High School Cadet Unit permits all students enrolled at the school to enroll in the unit.

 Other than black lace up shoes, all uniform is provided upon enrolment into a unit and completion of a training camp where wearing of the uniform is taught.
 Bonds are sometimes held to ensure that they are returned.

 Fees

 Unit fees are set by each unit Parent Support Committee annually.
 Due to fluctuating operating costs, these vary from unit to unit dependent on the type of activities the unit has planned, although typically fees will be no more than $200 annually.